20th Century Fox

 On the way to Alderaan, our motley band of heroes find the planet destroyed by The Death Star on the orders of The Grand Moff Tarkin (Peter Cushing) attempting to find out the location of the rebel base from Princess Leia.
 The Millennium Falcon is pulled inside The Death Star by tractor beam and from then on, it’s one dizzying action scene after another as Han, Luke, Ben, Chewie and the droids attempt to rescue Princess Leia and get off The Death Star alive.

 Why do I love STAR WARS so much?
 I think it’s because the absolute fearlessness of the storytelling.
 George Lucas just drops up into this galaxy and doesn’t bother to explain why blasters work, or how lightsabers work or how lightspeed works or what exactly what The Force is (all that comes later) which actually puts STAR WARS more into the genre of Space Opera than Science Fiction.
 Previous to STAR WARS, Science Fiction movies felt compelled to stop the story dead in the water to explain how all the neat gadgets worked.
 By setting STAR WARS in a universe where everybody was familiar with the technology and took it for granted and didn’t feel the need to explain it, Lucas gave us a lived-in universe where machines were dirty, grimy and looked as if they’d been used for a lot of years.
 The clothing people wore weren’t bright, shiny jumpsuits.
-The clothing was functional and worn.
+The clothing was functional and wrinkled.
 It’s a universe that has been around for a long time.
+And it’s a universe that has nothing to do with us here on Earth because Earth is never mentioned here or in any of the other movies.
+You get the distinct impression that these people have never so much as heard of our planet or are aware it even exists.

 STAR WARS is one of those movies that made careers.
 Mark Hamill, Carrie Fisher and Harrison Ford became international superstars overnight thanks to the movie and George Lucas hailed as a visionary filmmaker.
 It’s the movie that inspired an entire generation of writers, directors and filmmakers.
 When he made his prequel trilogy, George Lucas got a lot of poo thrown at him by his “fans.”
 And I was in a lot of discussions regarding those prequels which the “fans” claimed ruined their childhoods (and if a movie can ruin your childhood then you obviously didn’t have much of a childhood to begin with.)

 My feeling is this: George Lucas created a modern mythology that has lasted, grown, thrived for forty years and sparked the imaginations of millions all across the world and made him billions of dollars.
 When you do the same then you get the right to criticize the man.
 STAR WARS is an authentic classic of the genre and a masterpiece.
 It deserves all the accolades it has garnered during those forty years.
 And it did it the old-fashioned way: it’s a good story well-told and sincerely acted.
 The only other movie I can compare it to as being a perfectly pure swashbuckling adventure movie is “The Adventures of Robin Hood.” (and it fact, the two of them back-to-back makes for a damn good Saturday afternoon double-feature).
-Take it for what it is and you’ll enjoy it as much as millions of other have.
+Take it for what it is and you’ll enjoy it as much as generations of STAR WARS fans who grew up watching it have.